Stereotomy: Release

 Arista Records established a release date of 19 December 1985 for Stereotomy, which was reported in the 2 November 1985 edition of Billboard magazine.
-This date was established for the release of Stereotomy in the United Kingdom.
+This was also established as the release date in the United Kingdom.
 In the United States, CD copies of Stereotomy were still in the manufacturing stage by early February 1986.
+The album's title track received airplay on album oriented rock radio stations and was also given a music video.

 The band was involved in a dispute with Arista over royalties from CD sales.
 Woolfson said that the band had originally agreed to a royalty rate equivalent to that of vinyls during the nascent stages of CD marketing and that the royalty rate would increase once CDs were more established in the marketplace.

-Within the contract signed between the band and Arista on 5 December 1985, a 30-day negotiation period was established to allow for royalty restructuring.
-Once the 30 days lapsed, Woolfson maintained that the band's royalty rates would automatically increase.
-Woolfson told Billboard that Arista had threatened to cease production of the band's material if they did not agree to the concessionary rate, which the label denied, saying that "Eric Woolfson's statements are completely wrong and inaccurate.
+Arista and the band had signed a contract on 5 December 1985 establishing a 30-day negotiation period that allowed for royalty restructuring.
+After the 30 days lapsed, Woolfson insisted that the band's royalty rates would automatically increase.
+Woolfson told Billboard that Arista had threatened to cease production of the band's material if they did not agree to a concessionary rate, an ultimatum that the label denied, saying that "Eric Woolfson's statements are completely wrong and inaccurate.
 It is not appropriate for us to discuss each of the inaccurate points, except to emphasize that the Alan Parsons Project CDs are available in the marketplace."

+By February 1986, an Kaz Ghavami, the local CD buyer for Tower Records, was told to "order as many Alan Parsons Project CDs as I can put in my budget" after being informed that the CDs would not be pressed for another year.
+Arista Records had been approached by Billboard to comment on this development and referred the publication to their previous statement.
+Woolfson objected to the insistence of Arista Records that the distribution of the band's compact discs had not been halted, saying that "if a store tries to order any of our product, the lock has been put on the gate."

+Reflecting on the album in 1986, Parsons expressed his belief that the album marked a return to the "three-dimensional kind of quality we'd been missing" and that he intended to replicate this approach for future releases.
+That same year, he called Stereotomy "our best album in years."